Nimari Burnett: Early life

 Burnett played basketball for the eighth grade team at Beasley Elementary for three years and won a city championship.
 In his freshman season, he played for Morgan Park High School in Chicago and was teammates with junior Ayo Dosunmu.
 Burnett helped his team win the Class 3A state title, scoring 20 points in the championship.
 He earned MaxPreps Freshman All-American second team honors.

-Entering his sophomore year, after initially enrolling at San Joaquin Memorial High School in Fresno, California, Burnett transferred to Prolific Prep, a national program based in Napa, California and began attending Napa Christian Campus of Education.
+Entering his sophomore year, after initially enrolling at San Joaquin Memorial High School in Fresno, California, Burnett transferred to Prolific Prep, a national program based then in Napa, California and began attending Napa Christian Campus of Education.
 He missed five weeks of his sophomore season with a broken hand.
 On April 14, 2019, Burnett won a gold medal with Attack at the USA 3x3 Under-18 Championship with teammates Devin Askew, Dawson Garcia and Ethan Morton.
 As a senior, he averaged 25.5 points, 6.5 rebounds and 5.5 assists per game for Prolific Prep.
 Burnett was named Finals MVP of the Grind Session World Championship after scoring 37 points in a win over Our Saviour Lutheran School in the title game.
 He was selected to play in the McDonald's All-American Game and the Jordan Brand Classic, but both games were canceled due to the COVID-19 pandemic.

 On November 12, 2019, Burnett committed to play college basketball for Texas Tech over offers from Alabama, Oregon and Michigan, among others.
 At number 19 by ESPN, he became the highest-ranked recruit in program history.
 Burnett explained, "I chose Texas Tech because of the winning culture of the program and the coaching staff.
 It felt like a big family."